 The final version of the DAIP was reviewed and endorsed by the Chief Executive Officer.
-The endorsed DAIP was then submitted to the Disability Services Commission and made available on the Department's intranet and external website.
-Copies of the DAIP were sent to all those who contributed to the planning process for feedback.
-The DAIP was presented to the Department's Executive Committee.
+The endorsed DAIP was then submitted to the Department of Communities, Disability Services and made available on the Department's intranet and external website.

-Copies of the DAIP are available to staff via the Department's intranet.
-The Department has also advised, through The West Australian newspaper, that copies of the DAIP are available to the community upon request and in alternative formats if required, including hardcopy in standard and large print, electronic format, audio format, by email and on the Department's website www.wairc.wa.gov.au.
+Copies of the DAIP are available to employees via the Department's intranet.
+The Department has also advised, through The West Australian newspaper, that copies of the DAIP are available to the community upon request and in alternative formats if required, including hardcopy in standard and large print, electronic format, audio format, by email and on the Department and Commission websites.